BladehasBroken/Comp3380-group17-project/readme.md

 2. For importing the CSV files into the database there is a Java application that uses Gradle and Java 17 while assuming that you have the auth dll setup for security.

-The path to the COMP_3380_Project needsto be set on line 17,
+The path to the COMP_3380_Project needs to be set on line 17,
 ```java
 private static final String PATH =
       "C:/Users/Bruce/IdeaProjects/COMP_3380_Project/";